If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 Your Skills and Education

-Workers with limited education or job skills may receive higher settlements if their injuries prevent them from returning to their previous line of work.
+Workers with limited education or transferable job skills may receive higher settlements if their injuries prevent them from returning to their previous line of work.

-Extent of Medical Treatment Included
+Extent of Future Medical Treatment

 Medicare Considerations